offsoc/onionprobe/docs/installation.md

 ## Debian package

-A package for Onionprobe should be available for [Debian][]-like systems.
+A package for Onionprobe should be available on [Debian][]-like systems.

     sudo apt install onionprobe